Peg of Old Drury

 Peg of Old Drury is a 1935 British historical film directed by Herbert Wilcox and starring Anna Neagle, Cedric Hardwicke and Margaretta Scott.
-The film is a biopic of eighteenth-century Irish actress Peg Woffington.
+The film is a biopic of 18th century Irish actress Peg Woffington.
 It was based on the play Masks and Faces by Charles Reade and Tom Taylor.
-It contains passages of eighteenth century Shakespearian performance, from The Merchant of Venice, Richard III and As You Like It.
+It contains passages of 18th century Shakespearian performance, from The Merchant of Venice, Richard III and As You Like It.

 The film was voted the third best British movie of 1936.
 Wilcox said the film "was enormously successful both here and in the States, artistically as well as at the box office."

 Plot

 The film is a very affectionate look at the life of Peg, and her relationship with David Garrick.
 It is a lavish costume drama and recreates a Hogarth-type atmosphere of contemporary London in the mid 18th century.
 It is laced with snippets of legendary history such as Lord Sandwich's invention of the sandwich.
 Peg is generally more popular with the men than with the women, particularly her fellow female actors.
-The films has it that Peg dies off stage at the end of the film.
+The film has it that Peg dies off stage at the end of the film.